 Our leather products are made from rescued deadstock skins, repurposed vintage clothing and upcycled post-production waste.

 The company was founded in 2012 by Carl Ollson and Felix von Bahder.
 The two buddies met in a jeans shop in Stockholm a couple years earlier and quickly they began dreaming about creating a store concept of their own.
 Said and done, soon they opened their vintage shop, a place where they could cultivate their touch for timeless design and their love for vintage clothing.
 They decided to call the shop Deadwood.
-The word had a good ring to it as it combined a sharp tone with something more earthy.
-The fact that it´s the name of an old Native American settlement in North Dakota, with an interesting story of its own, mattered less.
+The word had a good ring to it as it combined a sharp tone with something earthier.
+The fact that it´s the name of an old Native American territory in Sorth Dakota, later a gunslinger town with an interesting story of its own, mattered less.
 Next step; a line of jackets made from repurposed vintage garments, a first small dive into changing what needed to be changed!
 The fashion industry is one of the dirtiest in the world and Deadwood found a way of doing things differently.

 The Deadwood way